-We account for Web site development costs in accordance with EITF Issue No. 00-2 "Accounting for Web Site Development Costs," which provides guidance on when to capitalize versus expense costs incurred to develop a Web site.
-We capitalize costs incurred between the point of establishing technological feasibility and general release when such costs are material.
+We account for Web site development costs in accordance with EITF Issue No. 00-2 "Accounting for Web Site Development Costs" and SOP 98-1 "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use," which provides guidance on when to capitalize versus expense costs incurred to develop internal use software or Web sites.
+We capitalize costs incurred during the development phase for such projects when such costs are material.
+Maintenance and operating costs are expensed as incurred.

-In connection with product development, our significant estimates involve the assessment of technological feasibility for new products, as well as the expected useful life of costs associated with new products and content.
-Once capitalized, product and content development costs are subject to the policies and estimates described below regarding goodwill, intangibles and other long-lived assets.
+In connection with product development, our significant estimates involve the assessment of the development period for new products, as well as the expected useful life of costs associated with new products, software features and content.
+Once capitalized, software feature and content development costs are subject to the policies and estimates described below regarding goodwill, intangibles and other long-lived assets.